-A recognized leader in battery thermal analysis and characterization, NREL tests and evaluates electrical and thermal performance of battery cells, modules, and packs, full energy storage systems, and the interaction of these systems with other vehicle components.
+A recognized leader in battery thermal analysis and characterization, NREL evaluates electrical and thermal performance of battery cells, modules, and packs, full energy storage systems, and the interaction of these systems with other vehicle components.
 The lab's performance assessments factor in the design of the thermal management system, the thermal behavior of the cell, battery lifespan, and safety of the energy storage system, as well as full integration into a vehicle.

 The lithium-ion (Li-ion) batteries found in most of today's electric-drive vehicles are smaller and more lightweight than previous nickel-metal hydride (NiMH) technology, but they are also more sensitive to overheating, overcharging, and extreme spikes in temperature known as thermal runaway.
 High temperatures diminish battery life and increase battery replacement costs, while low temperatures decrease battery power and capacity, all of which impact vehicle range, performance, and affordability.

 NREL's breakthrough research is focused on reducing thermal barriers to achieve more uniform temperatures.
 NREL uses its R&D 100 Award-winning Isothermal Battery Calorimeters, the only instruments in the world capable of such precise thermal measurements, for much of this research.
 Calorimeter readings are paired with thermal imaging of batteries using infrared cameras to evaluate battery temperature distribution.
 In addition, NREL is working with industry to develop computer-aided engineering software tools to optimize thermal management of batteries.
-NREL's tests for the U.S. Advanced Battery Consortium (USABC) show that optimized thermal management can increase battery power by more than 10%.
+NREL's analysis for the U.S. Advanced Battery Consortium (USABC) show that optimized thermal management can increase battery power by more than 10%.

 Without proper thermal management, an EDV battery can last more than 10 years in a temperate climate, like in Minnesota, but only 7 years in a hot climate, such as in Arizona.
 In extreme instances, battery overheating can pose safety hazards, including fires.